the-full-stack/website/docs/llm-bootcamp/index.md

 based on emerging conventions in the LLM community and the latest research results to help you answer these questions and make the transition.

-!!! question "What do I need to know already?"
-    We aim to get anyone with experience programming in Python ready to start building applications that use LLMs.

-    Experience with at least one of machine learning, frontend, or backend will be helpful but not needed.

 ### Tentative Schedule

 <table>